yuanagain/seniorthesis/README.md

 ## Abridged Usage Guide, from Appendix

 This is by no means a complete usage guide; we are simply showcasing some principal interfaces here.
+For additional assistance submit an issue or reach me at yuan@americanmarineresearch.org.

 #### IntervalN:
 `IntervalN` implements $n$ dimensional interval vectors.
 We construct `IntervalN` using one-dimensional intervals provided in PyInterval Taschini.
 A number of operations are supported.
 Source located at `src/intervals/intervaln.py`.
 Usage examples follow: